 Dietary needs on our gay Inca Trail hike

 What will I eat?

-On the hike itself you will enjoy three full meals per day.
-Breakfasts will be served at camp and often include toast, fruit, oatmeal, coffee and tea.
+On the hike itself, you will enjoy three full meals per day.
+Breakfasts will be served at the camp and often include toast, fruit, oatmeal, coffee and tea.

 How often will I eat?